Semi-visible higgs decay as a probe for new invisible particles: Collider phenomenology

 Both categories of the signal final states presented in Fig.~\ref{fig:zh_cascades} contain two leptons, two jets and $\MET$.
 We select events with $\rm p_T(\ell_1) > 20~GeV$ for the leading lepton and $\rm p_T(\ell_2) > 10~GeV$ for the subleading lepton.
 In addition, we require the pseudo-rapidity of all leptons in the range $|\eta| < 2.5$.
 To ensure lepton isolation, we use the energy-flow objects from \nolinkurl{Delphes}, following the prescription of Ref.~\cite{Khachatryan:2016uwr}.
 The isolation criterion is given by,

 where the isolation cone size is fixed to $r = 0.3$, and the threshold $I$ is set to $0.12$ for electrons and $0.25$ for muons.

 We use \texttt{FastJet~3.3.2} \cite{Cacciari:2011ma} to reconstruct jets from the Delphes energy-flow objects, which emulates a particle-flow reconstruction algorithm~\cite{CMS:2009nxa} with the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} and a radius parameter $R = 0.4$.
 Only jets with $p_T^j > 20~\mathrm{GeV}$ and $|\eta| < 4.0$ are considered.
 Although b-jets are absent in the signal, they arise in the dominant top-quark background.
 To identify $b$- jets, we match the reconstructed jets to $b$ quarks at the parton level, requiring them to lie within $|\eta| < 2.5$ and within a cone of $\Delta R < 0.3$ around the jet axis.
+The b-tagging efficiency ($\epsilon_b^{\rm eff}$) in our study arises solely from this matching procedure, and is essentially the same for all the background processes having top-quarks before applying analysis cuts.
+After the kinematic selection cuts, $\epsilon_b^{\rm eff}$ varies mildly from process to process (typically $\sim 0.78-0.86$), reflecting selection-induced differences in jet kinematics and event topology.
 The top-quark backgrounds are reduced by vetoing events containing any reconstructed b-jet.